Crane (CR) Scheduled to Post Quarterly Earnings on Monday

-Crane (NYSE:CR) is set to announce its earnings results after the market closes on Monday, July 26th.
-Analysts expect the company to announce earnings of $1.39 per share for the quarter.
-Parties that wish to listen to the company’s conference call can do so using this link.
+Crane (NYSE:CR) is scheduled to be releasing its earnings data after the market closes on Monday, July 26th.
+Analysts expect Crane to post earnings of $1.39 per share for the quarter.
+Investors interested in participating in the company’s conference call can do so using this link.

-Crane (NYSE:CR) last posted its quarterly earnings data on Sunday, May 2nd.
-The conglomerate reported $1.66 earnings per share for the quarter, beating analysts’ consensus estimates of $1.31 by $0.35.
+Crane (NYSE:CR) last issued its earnings results on Sunday, May 2nd.
+The conglomerate reported $1.66 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.31 by $0.35.
+The firm had revenue of $833.50 million for the quarter, compared to analysts’ expectations of $771.33 million.
 Crane had a net margin of 7.62% and a return on equity of 16.81%.
-The firm had revenue of $833.50 million for the quarter, compared to analyst estimates of $771.33 million.
-During the same period last year, the firm posted $1.15 EPS.
-Crane’s quarterly revenue was up 4.5% on a year-over-year basis.
+The firm’s revenue was up 4.5% compared to the same quarter last year.
+During the same quarter last year, the company earned $1.15 earnings per share.
 On average, analysts expect Crane to post $6 EPS for the current fiscal year and $7 EPS for the next fiscal year.

-Separately, DA Davidson raised Crane from a “neutral” rating to a “buy” rating and lifted their price target for the stock from $105.00 to $110.00 in a research note on Tuesday, June 15th.
-One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
-Crane has an average rating of “Buy” and a consensus price target of $90.75.

-In related news, SVP Kurt F. Gallo sold 5,000 shares of the company’s stock in a transaction that occurred on Thursday, May 27th.
-The stock was sold at an average price of $97.00, for a total transaction of $485,000.00.
-Following the sale, the senior vice president now directly owns 5,000 shares of the company’s stock, valued at approximately $485,000.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, insider Kurt F. Gallo sold 11,073 shares of the company’s stock in a transaction on Thursday, May 27th.
+In other Crane news, Director Donald G. Cook sold 500 shares of the company’s stock in a transaction that occurred on Wednesday, May 12th.
+The stock was sold at an average price of $94.87, for a total value of $47,435.00.
+Following the completion of the transaction, the director now owns 3,837 shares in the company, valued at approximately $364,016.19.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, insider Kurt F. Gallo sold 11,073 shares of the company’s stock in a transaction that occurred on Thursday, May 27th.
 The stock was sold at an average price of $19.63, for a total value of $217,362.99.
-In the last 90 days, insiders sold 26,573 shares of company stock valued at $1,744,048.
-3.00% of the stock is owned by company insiders.
+Insiders sold a total of 26,573 shares of company stock valued at $1,744,048 in the last three months.
+3.00% of the stock is currently owned by corporate insiders.

+Separately, DA Davidson upgraded shares of Crane from a “neutral” rating to a “buy” rating and lifted their price objective for the company from $105.00 to $110.00 in a research report on Tuesday, June 15th.
+One analyst has rated the stock with a hold rating and four have given a buy rating to the company.
+The stock currently has a consensus rating of “Buy” and an average price target of $90.75.

 Crane Co manufactures and sells engineered industrial products in the United States, Canada, the United Kingdom, Continental Europe, and internationally.
 The company's Fluid Handling segment offers on/off valves and related products for the chemical, oil and gas, power, and general industrial end markets; valves and related products for the non-residential construction, general industrial, and municipal markets; fluid control instrumentation and sampling solutions; and pumps and related products for water and wastewater applications in industrial, municipal, commercial, and military markets.